-If you already possess a cougar limited-entry permit, harvest-objective permit or control permit, you may pursue cougar on the unit for which the permit is valid.
+If you already possess a limited-entry permit or harvest-objective permit, you may pursue cougar on the unit for which the permit is valid.
 If you want to pursue cougar on a different unit-or after you harvest a cougar-you will need to purchase a cougar pursuit permit.

-For the field regulations that apply to cougar pursuit, see page 23.
+For the field regulations that apply to cougar pursuit, see page 21.